 - Pickup and delivery

 - Cargo insurance

 - Accessorial charges

-The result for air cargo shipments is that most companies that need to import do everything in their power to take advantage of cheap ocean rates, leaving only the most urgent shipments for air.
+Most companies that import or export goods internationally still do everything in their power to take advantage of cheaper ocean freight quotes, leaving only the most urgent shipments for air.

 Do you need to know the airport code for, say, Shanghai-Pudong International Airport?
 Check out this handy Airport Code Finder.
 It’s PVG, by the way.